OnatadeTobi/lifeline/README.md

 - O- : Universal donor (can donate to all)
 - AB+ : Universal receiver (can receive from all)
 - Full compatibility matrix implemented

-## Deployment
-See `docs/DEPLOYMENT.md` for production deployment guide.